cebarbosa/paintbox/docs/basic_classes.rst

 .. image:: figures/templates_emission.png

-In ``paintbox``, we can also use templates as those shown above using the |NonParametricModel| class.
+In `paintbox`, we can also use templates as those shown above using the :meth:`../paintbox/sed/NonParametricModel` class.
 For instance, to use the emission line templates shown above, we just need to do the following:

 ::